AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/cloud-manager.md

 ---
 title: Access Cloud Manager
-description: Lean how to access Cloud Manager so that you can set up your project resources.
+description: Learn how to access Cloud Manager so that you can set up your project resources.
 role: Admin, User, Developer
 ---

 # Access Cloud Manager {#cloud-resources}

 In the previous article in this onboarding journey, [Assigning Team Members to Cloud Manager Product Profiles,](assign-profiles-cloud-manager.md) you granted your AEMaaCS team the proper roles.
-Now lean how to access Cloud Manager so that you can set up your project resources that your team will use.
+Now learn how to access Cloud Manager so that you can set up your project resources that your team will use.

 ## Objective {#objective}